-A clear idea of where the funding will come from (Parents, scholarships or even part time work) will ensure that you are financially prepared for your studies.
+Budgeting and finding out where funding will come from (tuition and maintenance loans, parental support, scholarships and bursaries, part-time work etc) will help you ensure that you are financially prepared for your studies.

-Most students don’t need to pay their tuition fees upfront, as these should be covered by a tuition fee loan.
+Tuition fees can seem high and many students might be concerned about these, given the length of architecture education.
+But most students don’t need to pay their tuition fees upfront, as these should be covered by a tuition fee loan.
 Maintenance loans are also available to help with living costs.
-These loans accrue interest and the repayments are contingent on your future income.
+Both these loans accrue interest and you'll start to pay them back after graduation, depending on your future income.
 Additionally, depending on the university you study at, and your family income, you may be entitled to apply for grants and bursaries that you do not need to repay.

-The cost of living will vary depending on the location of your university and lifestyle.
+The cost of living will vary depending on many factors, including the location of your university and your lifestyle costs.

 You should research the cost of living associated with your prospective universities.
 Some useful search terms are ’living costs at xyz university’ and ‘the cost of living as a student in xyz university’.